-Art and Music are in Building 4.
-This building also houses food services, Student Life Office, the student newspaper (The Chieftain), and the Veteran's Center.
+Art, Design and Performing Arts are in Building 4.
+This building also houses food services, Student Life Office, and the Veteran's Center.

-The Health Science Center houses state of the art classrooms for nursing and allied health classes.
+The Health Science Center houses state of the art classrooms Nursing and Health and Human Services Departments.